The Plastic Industry’s FIRST

 “This was easily one of the best educational experiences of my life.”

 -Jacob Martin, Product Development Engineer, Kreg Tool Company

 The Plastics Technology and Engineering (PTE) Certificate Program was developed to bridge the knowledge gap between university education and professional experience.
 It is the most comprehensive plastics education available outside of a university setting.

-PTE students receive their education through a combination of onsite (four weeks total) and online reviews, and they can complete the program in under one year with minimal time away from the office.
+PTE students can complete the program in under one year with minimal time away from the office.

 The PTE Program was founded by Professor John Beaumont, who helped develop and chaired the Plastics Engineering Technology program at Penn State Behrend.
 With Beaumont as head instructor, the roster also includes renowned plastics professionals Michael Sepe and John Bozzelli, and AIM Director David Hoffman.

 The PTE Program was designed around the four key disciplines of the injection molding process: plastic materials, mold design, injection molding processing, and part design.
 The program is grounded in the philosophy that no matter the job function within the plastics industry, it is imperative to understand each of these disciplines.

 Through the course of this program, students develop a comprehensive understanding of the highly complex interrelationship of these disciplines and their combined influences on a final molded part.